anuprathi321/Behavorial-Cloning/ReadMe.md

 * ReadMe.md summarizing the results

-Model architecture is inspired by Nviida's End to End Learning for Self-Driving Cars paper with few modifications.
+Model architecture is inspired by Nvidia's End to End Learning for Self-Driving Car's paper with few modifications.
 Below is detailed description of model:

 | Layer (type)           |     Output Shape     |         Param    |
 -------------------------|----------------------|-------------------|